qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 It is also possible to select features using the :ref:`filter_select_form`.

+..filter_features:

 Filter features
 ===============

-At the bottom of the attribute table, you have a drop-down list of different
+At the bottom of the attribute table, there is a drop-down list of different
-filter:
+filters:

-* Show All Features;
+* :guilabel:`Show All Features`
-* Show Selected Features;
+* :guilabel:`Show Selected Features`
-* Show Features visible on map;
+* :guilabel:`Show Features visible on map`
-* Show Edited and New Features;
+* :guilabel:`Show Edited and New Features`
-* Field Filter;
-* Advanced filter (Expression);

-The first four filters are self-explanatory, the two last are expression filters.
-:guilabel:`Field Filter` allows the user to choose a column name from a list and adds a simple form to the right of the drop-down list to filter with a *like* expression parameter.
-Type a value and press :kbd:`Enter`, and this filter will create an expression filter as an :guilabel:`Advanced filter`.
+* :guilabel:`Field Filter` - allows the user to choose a column from a list.
+Then, type a value and press :kbd:`Enter` to filter.
-The :guilabel:`Advanced filter (Expression)` will open an expression builder window, see :ref:`vector_expressions` for more information.
+* :guilabel:`Advanced filter (Expression)` - Opens the expression builder
+  dialog.
+Within it, you can create complex expressions to match table rows.
+  For example, you can filter the table using more that one field.
+  See :ref:`vector_expressions` for more information.

 It is also possible to filter features using the :ref:`filter_select_form`.